timonweb/wagtail-non-admin-draftail/README.md

 # Non-admin Draftail

 Wagtail has an excellent WYSIWYG editor called Draftail.
-Unfortunately, the editor can be used only on admin pages.
+Unfortunately, the editor can only be used on admin pages.
 But what if you want to use it on non-admin pages, like Django form view pages?

 This is where Non-admin Draftail comes to the rescue!
-The package provides all the necessary magic to free Draftail from Wagtail admin and make it usable with a regular Django form that doesn't belong to the CMS admin interface.
+The package provides all the necessary magic to set Draftail free from Wagtail admin and make it usable with a regular Django form that doesn't belong to the CMS admin interface.
 The only requirement is, of course, to have Wagtail installed.

 # Installation

-1. Install a package from PYPI: `pip install wagtail_non_admin_draftail`
+1. Install the package from PyPI: `pip install wagtail_non_admin_draftail`
 2. Add `wagtail_non_admin_draftail` to `INSTALLED_APPS`:
     ```python
     INSTALLED_APPS = [